1. GENERAL OBJECTIVES AND PRINCIPLES

 - Maintenance arrangements.

-51. Form of project feasibility: After the visit and meeting in the
+51. Form of project feasibility: After the visit and meeting in the community the corresponding engineer will draw up the document (form) on project possibilities including:

 - Technical data and cost